 Want to see these ideas and annotations turned into a full A+ essay?

 If you want more, I have also got a fully written up 2019 essay based on the articles that we're analysing today in my How To Write A Killer Language Analysis study guide.
 In that study guide, not only do I have the essay for 2019, I also have a fully written up essay for the 2017 & 2020 VCAA English Exams, and we're always working on adding ones from future years as well.
 Plus, there's heaps of sample A-plus essays in there already and heaps of information that I think will be super helpful for you before you move into your SAC.
-So please, go ahead and check that out.
-It's only $25 and I think it will be really worth your money.
+So please, go ahead and check that out!
+It's loaded with value and I know it'll be worth your money.